-I’ll close with a warm ‘thank you’ to the many generous alumni, friends, and donors who have financially supported the CFL during the past year.
-Your support allows us to sustain our impact, and to train the next generation of leaders in limnology and the aquatic sciences.
+I’ll close with a sincere ‘thank you’ to the many generous alumni, friends, and donors who have supported the CFL over the past year.
+Your generous support allows us to expand our impact and train the next generation of freshwater leaders.
 We couldn’t have done it without you.
-Please don’t hesitate to drop me a note and an update.
+Please don’t hesitate to drop me a note and an update!

 Jake Vander Zanden